 A student may appeal loss of scholarship to the Financial Aid Office.
-However, the decision to cancel scholarship based on the failure to make a 2.300 GPA during the first semester of the conditional year CANNOT be appealed.
 The basis of the appeal must be extraordinary circumstances that were beyond the student's control during the conditional year, such as a serious, extended physical or mental condition.
 On appeal a student must present documentation that the student's academic performance was affected during the conditional year by a serious physical or mental condition.
 Documentation from an academic advisor or from a private physician (channeled through University Health Service) must attest that the physical or mental problems were beyond the student's control during the conditional year and that the student has now made significant progress in addressing these problems and can be reasonably expected to achieve the required academic standing if another year of scholarship is granted.

 An appeal may or may not be granted.
-If the appeal is granted, financial aid for the student will be recalculated and the student will be notified by e-mail and/or mail of his/her award.
+If the appeal is granted, financial aid for the student will be recalculated and the student will be notified by mail and/or e-mail of his/her award.
 An award of Tulane need-based scholarship may again be conditioned upon certain requirements the student must meet.
-If the appeal is not granted, the student may reapply for scholarship aid after one year if the student has achieved an overall cumulative GPA of at least 2.300 with a minimum of 12 hours completed each semester.
+If the appeal is not granted, the student may reapply for scholarship aid after at least one academic year without Tulane Need-Based Scholarship if the student has achieved an overall cumulative GPA of 2.300 with a minimum of 12 hours completed each semester.
 At that time, an award of Tulane need-based scholarship may be made.
 This award may be conditioned upon certain requirements the student must meet.